amcgladd/capstone-project-planning/README.md

 ## Action Plan
 * <strike>Hello World rendered in AR</strike>
-* Box grid rendered in AR
+* Place a textured Box into the world
-* Emoji rendered in AR
+* Add a Smiley Emoji to the scene
+* Select an ARPlane
-* Make plane selectable by user
+* Add the emoji to the plane
-* Add animation to emoji
+* Add a shadow to the emoji
+* Make the emoji draggable
+* Animate the box